 Short-term Care: ER Visits

-This indicates the number of emergency room visits per 1,000 days of short-term care.
-There is a correlation between fewer emergency room visits and the overall quality of care.
+This tells you the number of emergency room visits per thousand days of short-term care.
+There is generally a correlation between keeping patients out of the emergency room and the quality of care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents who saw functional improvements, such as with activities of daily living.
-High levels of performance with activities of daily living typically correlates with better rehabilitation.
+This is the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 - Nash General HospitalAcute Care Hospitals 4.72 miles away2460 Curtis Ellis Drive Rocky Mount North Carolina 27804Government - Hospital District or Authority(252) 443-8000